hadronized/blog/Volumetric_Light_Shafts.md

 # Volume extraction

 The idea is the following.
 You need a depthmap.
 If you’re used to *shadow mapping* you already have a depthmap for your light.
-In order to simply this, we’ll use the depthmap used for shadow mapping, but I guess it’s totally okay to use another depthmap – we’ll see that it could be even handier.
+In order to simplify this, we’ll use the depthmap used for shadow mapping, but I guess it’s totally okay to use another depthmap – we’ll see that it could be even handier.